Estimated reading time: 5 minutes

 This phase can include life-sustaining efforts, first aid, food, water, and basic living essentials.

-This phase also includes being prepared to handle any media inquiries which would require having an articulate scripted spokesperson prepared to represent your organization.
+This phase also includes being prepared to handle any media inquiries requiring an articulate scripted spokesperson to represent your organization.

-Pay attention to interviews you watch following a disaster and think about how your organization would respond.
+Pay attention to interviews you watch following a disaster and consider how your organization would respond.

 2. Clean-up Phase

-The damage following a disaster can be overwhelming and this phase includes cleanup of any destruction with a focus of getting the facility prepared for employees and customers to reenter.
+The damage following a disaster can be overwhelming.
+This phase includes the cleanup of any destruction, focusing on preparing the facility for employees and customers to reenter.

 In the case of an armed intruder, much thought should be placed on how employees will mentally prepare to return to work.